-This skin type requires careful consideration, to combat oil production and keep your pores clear.
+This skin type requires careful consideration to combat oil production and keep your pores clear.

-So join us, as we investigate these so-called oily skin remedies, that many commercial skincare products claim to provide.
+So join us as we investigate these so-called oily skin remedies that many commercial skincare products claim to provide.

 Understanding oily skin

-Oily skin is tricky to treat, simply because there are so many conditions going on within your skin.
+Oily skin is tricky to treat simply because there are so many conditions going on within your skin.

 From pimples, papules, and pustules to inflammation and daily shine.

 And let’s not mention the dreaded pores!
 These are the opening of hair follicles, and when sebaceous glands are overactive, this creates to much oil on the skin’s surface, creating large pores.
-These pores are often more apparent on the Tzone, where there is a greater concentration of oil glands, which indicates a combination skin type.
+These pores are often more apparent in the Tzone, where there is a greater concentration of oil glands, which indicates a combination skin type.

-Oily skin often doesn’t require a lot of moisturising, but it needs a well thought out skincare routine to combat oil production and keep skin pores clear, which we discuss here.
+Oily skin often doesn’t require a lot of moisturising, but it needs a well-thought-out skincare routine to combat oil production and keep skin pores clear, which we discuss here.

 But wait, all is not lost if you have an oily skin type, there is an upside?
 Oily skin tends to age pretty well, fine lines and wrinkles are in everyone’s future, but yours may be further down that road than most.